Find your dream dress in our curated collection of designer bridal gowns

 End child marriage by 2030, one wedding dress at a time

-Each wedding dress is a love story.
+Every wedding dress is a love story.
 Chosen with love.
 Worn with love.
-Each woman is a story.
+Every woman is a story.
 But some don't get to be the author of their own lives.

 Every year, 15 million girls are married before they're 18.
 That's 28 girls every minute.
 One every two seconds.
 Early marriage forces girls out of education and into a life of violence, fear and ill health.
 Brides do Good aims to help end the abominable tradition of child brides by 2030.